 - University of Akron (M.Tax, 1992)

 - Youngstown State University (B.S., 1989)

 - Ballou Senior High School, Washington, D.C. – Friends of Ballou, board member

 - American Bar Association Subcommittee on Proxy Statements and Business Combinations of the Federal Regulation of Securities Committee, vice chair; former chair

 - Deallawyers.com, advisory board

 - Participated in various American Bar Association panels on securities law and mergers and acquisitions, 2003-2009

 - Participated in Pennsylvania State University and Dickinson School of Law's Annual Institute on Corporate, Securities and Related Aspects of M&A, annually 2004-2009

-- Listed in The Best Lawyers in America© in the areas of corporate governance and compliance law, mergers & acquisitions law and securities law.
+- Listed in The Best Lawyers in America© in the areas of corporate governance law, corporate law, mergers & acquisitions law, and securities regulation law.